aidanjalili/Edison/VSEB/README.md

 Finally, it might be a good idea to do a "hard" refresh of this program every three months or so or as the user desires to update its ticker list.

+###A couple real quick technical notes

+The dates in the "CurrentlyBought" directory refer to the date that each of those assets were bought.

+The dates in the "Archives"
+directory refer to the date archived (which sometimes is the date sold in the case of a manual sell at closing.
+If the asset was sold through a limit sell it is simply the date archived/the date the asset it would have been sold had the limit order not been filled).